rancher/docs/content/k3s/latest/en/installation/disable-flags/_index.md

 ### Re-enabling control components

-In both cases you can re-enable any component that you already disabled simply by removing the corresponding flag that disables them, so for example if you want to revert the etcd only node back to a full k3s server with all components you can just remove the following 3 flags `--disable-api-server --disable-controller-manager --disable-scheduler`, so in our example to revert back node `ip-172-31-13-32` to a full k3s server you can just re-run the curl command without the disable flags:
+In both cases you can re-enable any component that you already disabled simply by removing the corresponding flag that disables them, so for example if you want to revert the etcd only node back to a full k3s server with all components you can just remove the following 3 flags `--disable-apiserver --disable-controller-manager --disable-scheduler`, so in our example to revert back node `ip-172-31-13-32` to a full k3s server you can just re-run the curl command without the disable flags:
 ```
 curl -fL https://get.k3s.io | sh -s - server --cluster-init
 ```